OpenEvalProject/evals/manuscripts/elife-88584/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/88584/elife-88584-fig5-v1.jpg)

-**Figure 5.:** FGF8 and WNT3A expression in the elongating caudal region of human embryos.Whole-mount in situ hybridisation (A–D,I–L) and sagittal vibratome sections through the caudal region (E–H,M–P) for FGF8 (A–H) and WNT3A (I–P) in embryos at CS12 (A,E,I,M), CS13 (B,F,J,N), CS14 (C,G,K,O), and CS15 (D,H,L,P).
+**Figure 5.:** Whole-mount in situ hybridisation (A–D,I–L) and sagittal vibratome sections through the caudal region (E–H,M–P) for FGF8 (A–H) and WNT3A (I–P) in embryos at CS12 (A,E,I,M), CS13 (B,F,J,N), CS14 (C,G,K,O), and CS15 (D,H,L,P).
 Both genes show prominent expression domains in the tailbud at CS12 (arrows in E,M) when axial elongation is underway and the posterior neuropore (PNP) is closing (arrowheads in A,I).
 At CS13, following PNP closure, expression of FGF8 and WNT3A remains prominent although less intense and more localised to the terminal tailbud than at CS12 (arrows in F,N).
 By CS14, both genes exhibit much smaller, highly localised expression domains that each appears as a ‘dot’ within the tailbud region (arrows in G,O).
 By CS15, axial elongation has ceased, the tail tip has narrowed and is increasingly transparent.
 At this stage, expression of neither gene can be detected (asterisks in H,P).
 Whole embryos shown in B,J,K; isolated trunk/caudal regions shown in A,C,D,I,L. No. embryos analysed: FGF8, n=2 for each stage; WNT3A, n=2 for each stage except n=3 for CS13.
 Scale bars: A–D, I–L, 1 mm; E–H, M–P, 100 μm.

-## Mode of secondary neural tube formation in human embryos
+### Mode of secondary neural tube formation in human embryos

 In our initial study of tail morphology, 9 out of 15 human embryonic tails showed multiple lumens in some transverse sections (Figure 3G and H), whereas the other 6 exhibited only a single neural tube lumen.
 In a second group of serially sectioned tails (Figures 4 and 6), 6 out of 10 tails had regions of duplicated neural tube.
 Hence, we find a 60% (15/25) frequency of neural tube duplication, confirming previous findings of multiple neural tube lumens in many human embryonic tails (Bolli, 1966; Lemire, 1969; Saitsu et al., 2004).
 We most often identified two neural tube profiles in a single transverse section, but in some cases more were observed (e.g. at CS15; Figure 3G).